ALLZ/hextoASCII/README.md

 ## Usage ##

 Just select the string, then use key bindings, menu "Selection" or context menu to convert it.
+If you want to change the view of hexadecimal numbers, just open "HextoASCII.sublime-settings" file and change "literals" option.

 ## Key bindings ##